Understanding Commercial vs Personal Auto Insurance

 Cost Differences Between Personal and Commercial Policies

 Commercial auto insurance costs significantly more than personal coverage.
-For small businesses, average commercial auto premiums range from approximately $147 to $160 per month for a single vehicle under standard use, translating to roughly $1,762–$1,920 annually.
-Higher-risk operations can reach $1,200 per month or more.
+For small businesses, the national average commercial auto premium is approximately $1,764 annually ($147 monthly) per vehicle for standard use.
+Higher-risk operations such as trucking or heavy cargo delivery can reach $534–$1,125 per month or more.
 By comparison, personal auto insurance averages $1,500–$2,100 per year nationally.

 The price difference stems from increased risk factors.
 Commercial vehicles typically accumulate more miles annually, face higher accident probabilities, and carry greater liability exposure.
 Insurers also factor in that business vehicles may transport valuable equipment, goods, or passengers, increasing potential claim costs.